 Well, as a prospective business buyer, you’ll also go through a fairly intensive due diligence process, where you’ll gather information about the business and the current owner.
 But no matter how much information you uncover, you always run the risk of taking on an issue that you’re not aware of or that’s worse than it appeared.
 For example, equipment could be damaged, or the brand might have a bad reputation.
+Once you buy a business, you buy those issues, like it or not.
 A bit later, we’ll tell you how to catch most of these problems before it’s too late.

-If you’re set on buying a business, then of course, it’s crucial to make sure you pick the right business for you.
+If you’re set on wanting to buy an existing business, then of course it’s crucial to make sure you pick the right business for you.
 The easiest way to set yourself up for success is to buy a business that you’re passionate about improving and taking to the next level.
-But passion alone isn’t enough—experience and asking the right questions are also important when making your choice.
+But passion alone isn’t enough—experience and knowing which questions to ask when buying a business are also important when making your choice.

 Here’s how to pick the right business to buy:

 Narrow down your passions, interests, skills, and experience.
-If you’re buying an existing business, you’ll probably be happier if you buy a business that dovetails with what you already like and have some experience in.
+You’ll be happier if you buy a business that dovetails with what you already like and have some experience in.

 For example, if you’ve been a line cook at a restaurant for several years, maybe you’ve decided you’d like to own your own restaurant.
 Or maybe you’ve been an employee for a long time at a company that’s now on the market.
 In that case, who better to buy the business than someone who knows it as intimately as you?

-Although you might just want to buy an existing business for the financials alone—by its expected return on investment—it’s also important to align yourself with the business’s immaterial goals.
-After all, the more knowledgeable, curious, and familiar you are with the business’s model, products or services, customers, industry, and trends, the more innovative and successful your new ideas will be.
+Although you might just want to buy a business for the financials alone—by its expected return on investment—it’s also important to align yourself with the business’s immaterial goals.
+After all, the more knowledgeable and familiar you are with the business’s model, products or services, customers, industry, and trends, the more innovative and successful your new ideas will be.